 Even if your healthcare organization does decide to migrate users to certain shared IT platforms, including a different EHR, which is perceived as “better” for any variety of reasons, that does not mean all end users will be on board with its implementation.
 It is important to get buy-in on such sweeping IT changes from the top-down of your organization, but just as critically important to include voices from a variety of stakeholders from within the organization, as is possible — perhaps even organizing an EHR user feedback group or implementation steering committee.
 This group can help communicate within the organization why system changes were deemed necessary, help troubleshoot implementation, and reassure staff of the value they should expect to receive from their new or shared data systems as a result.

-Ideally, consolidating health organizations should make it easier to coordinate the care of patients, using more shared IT patient record systems, while slashing redundant costs that would have existed for separate and siloed systems.
+Ideally, organizations undergoing healthcare data consolidation should make it easier to coordinate the care of patients, using more shared IT patient record systems, while slashing redundant costs that would have existed for separate and siloed systems.
 But all of these improvements are for naught if the patient experience has been diminished as a result.

 An NEJM Catalyst article said streamlined organizations could more than likely streamline certain protocols, as well, “which can lead to enhancements and standards of quality care.”
 Organizations, if they are not already doing so, should keep the patient experience top of mind during transition periods, and throughout all of their business decisions.
 And there are various mechanisms for acquiring feedback to assure they are meeting patient expectations at each touch-point throughout their care journey.

-We look forward to servicing enterprises, both large and small, by connecting their disparate health IT systems, and regardless of whatever EHR and other IT platforms are currently in use or might be migrated to as a result of a consolidation.
+We look forward to servicing enterprises, both large and small, by connecting their disparate health IT systems, and regardless of whatever EHR and other IT platforms are currently in use or might be migrated.
 Because only through harnessing data’s power with more interoperable systems, and creating more “actionable” information, can “big data” have the power to do its job — reducing costs, while improving an organization’s revenue, quality, and overall patient experience.